nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
+- Move to 5qi 7 as default?
+(1 breaks Motorola)
 -  Queue Message debug message is too verbose
 - Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available"
   -  causes OnePlus phone to reregister with MIoT SST 3 / SD 0.

 - NGAP mode
   - move ran_session_setup_phase1 + 2 out of ue_procedure.rs
+  - "Ran context release not yet implemented in NGAP mode"
+  - Unhandled NGAP message UeContextReleaseRequest (cause RadioNetwork(RadioConnectionWithUeLost))
   - Registration accept should piggyback on NGAP Initial Context Setup request
   - use different forwarding tables for NGAP vs F1AP
+  - DlDropUnknownUe incrementing when no phones attached
 - Session establishment with real phone
-   -  OnePlus
+   -  OnePlus (working)
+   -  OPPO (session establishment working - SQN resync not working)
-   -  Samsung
+   -  Samsung (working)
-   -  Motorola
+   -  Motorola (working)
 - PDU session release command should flow on SRB 2, not SRB 1
+- "NG setup with GNB name" - log line - trace of bitvec global gnb ID is ugly

 ## Performance
 - iperf framework